EnzoKonzili/Bangs-For-Google/README.md

 - **Up-to-Date Bangs**: Regularly updates from DuckDuckGo's bang database

 ## Installation
-"Bangs for Google" is available through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/bangs-for-google/) and [chrome web store](https://chrome.google.com/webstore/detail/bangs-for-google/emidbfgmfdphfdldbmehojiocmljfonj).
+The original "Bangs for Google" is available through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/bangs-for-google/) and [chrome web store](https://chrome.google.com/webstore/detail/bangs-for-google/emidbfgmfdphfdldbmehojiocmljfonj).

+### Installing from source
+If you prefer to install the latest version directly from the source code:

+1. Download or clone this repository to your computer
+2. Open Chrome and navigate to `chrome://extensions`
+3. Enable "Developer mode" by toggling the switch in the top right corner
+4. Click the "Load unpacked" button
+5. Select the folder containing the extension files (the folder with manifest.json)
+6. The extension should now be installed and ready to use

+This method allows you to use the extension before it's available on the Chrome Web Store or to test your own modifications.

 ## How does it work?
 How is the performance?